z4ir3/LEBREF2D/README.md

 Functions can be easily adapted to be used in an adaptive Finite Element Code for solving Partial Differential Equations (PDEs).

-Run the adaptive demo [lebref2d/lebdemo.m](lebdemo.m) for a demonstration of adaptive mesh refinements and please read the short [doc.pdf](doc.pdf) for information.
+Run the adaptive demo [lebdemo.m](lebref2d/lebdemo.m) for a demonstration of adaptive mesh refinements and please read the short [documentation](doc.pdf) for information.

 ### Compatibility